 Also, be aware of the tax consequences upon dissolution of a corporation.
 With all forms of business entity except a C corporation, dissolution and distribution of the business's assets to the owners is, at worst, a single taxable event.
 In a C corporation, a double tax may be due; the corporation may owe a capital gains tax on liquidation and the individual shareholders also must recognize a gain upon the transfer of proceeds from the corporate entity to the individual recipient.
 Consequently, dissolving a C corporation can have serious tax ramifications, so think carefully about incorporating in this form if you anticipate a short-term business opportunity.

-Protective measures.
-A corporation with two or more shareholders may require the efforts of all of the shareholders to succeed, especially in the early life of the business.
+A corporation with two or more shareholders may require the efforts of all the shareholders to succeed, especially in the early life of the business.
 If one shareholder withdraws or dies, the existence of the corporation may be threatened.
-To protect the corporation and the remaining shareholders, consider buy/sell agreements and key man life insurance policies on the shareholders.
+To protect the corporation and the remaining shareholders, consider buy/sell agreements and key person life insurance policies for the shareholders.

 A buy/sell agreement specifies how the value of a shareholder's interest will be determined if a shareholder wants to leave the corporation.
-Having a buy/sell agreement in place minimizes disputes over the company value and facilitates the purchase of the withdrawing shareholder's interest by the corporation or other shareholders.
+The agreement minimizes disputes over the company value and facilitates the purchase of the withdrawing shareholder's interest by the corporation or other shareholders.